Boston Court Pasadena Theatre Company

-Boston Court Pasadena (also known as The Theatre at Boston Court) is a Regional theatre noted for its productions of new works.
-Located in Pasadena, California, it houses a 99-seat theatre for its mainstage productions, as well as a 80-seat black box theatre.
+Boston Court Pasadena (also known as The Theatre at Boston Court) is a regional theatre noted for its productions of new works.
+Located in Pasadena, California, it houses a 99-seat theatre for its mainstage productions, as well as an 80-seat black box theatre.

 History

 The theatre was founded in 2003 with a grant from philanthropist Z. Clark Branson.
 Directors Jessica Kubzansky and Michael Michetti were named co-artistic directors.

-In 2019, Kubzansky was named sole Artistic Director.
+In 2019, Kubzansky was named sole artistic director.

 The organization has been honored numerous times, including Ovation, Los Angeles Drama Critics Circle, and Stage Raw Awards, as well as being a two-time recipient of the National Theatre Company Award from the American Theatre Wing.